We've independently reviewed this article to make sure it's as accurate as we can make it.

 #1: Level Up and Balance Your Washer

-Before hunting for gremlins in your washer, check if it’s leveled.
+Before hunting for gremlins in your washer, check that the washer is leveled.
 A wobbly washer can cause a lot of noise during the spin cycle.

 Grab your trusty level (or use a leveling app on your smartphone) and place it on top of the washer, both front to back and side to side.
 If the bubble isn’t centered, adjust the washer’s legs until it’s balanced.